LouisBay/manduin-apps/README.md

 # Cloud Computing Path

-Creating RESTful APIs and deploying to Google Cloud Platform by using Compute Engine and App Engine for connection between android application and database.
+Creating RESTful APIs and deploying to Google Cloud Platform by using App Engine for connection between android application and database.
 Using Cloud SQL for creating the database server.

 ## RESTful APIs
 In making the RESTful APIs we use NodeJS with the Prisma Framework and Express for building an API server, and for responses using JSON format.